 When they’re done you can toss the romaine on.

 Start by rinsing and drying your romaine lettuce (if you didn’t buy them pre-rinsed).
-Cut the stems then slice down the middle, lengthwise.
+Trim the stems then slice down the middle, lengthwise.
 Then place directly on the hot grill.
 No need to add oil, otherwise this could cause flare ups in your grill.
 Grill on direct heat only a couple minutes per side.
 That’s all.

 Next prep your creamy dressing (super simple, see below), then drizzle over those gorgeous grilled romaine hearts.